lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To zoom in if you find the text on a web page to small press :kbd:`control + +`.
 If you want to zoom out on the text or pictures press :kbd:`control + -`.
 To reset to the original zoom press :kbd:`control + 0`.

+If you want a menubar for firefox right click the tab bar and click the checkbox for menu bar.

 Version
 ----------